 First of all here's some very incomplete genealogical information.
 Because it is incomplete several of the dates and forenames in the main text don't seem to match up with with those in the text.
 Problems also arise because there are at least 6 John Yeamans listed, but other, earlier, Johns also appear in the text.
 I'm not even sure if these two lists are part of the same family.

-From Descendants of Master, John "the Elder" Roberts there comes...
+From Descendants of Master, John "the Elder" Roberts (Web Archive) there comes...

 Edward Yeamans, son of Edmund, was born around 1591 in Bristol.
 On 14th April 1633, he married Grace Barker in St. Werburgh's, Bristol.
 The children from this marriage were Mary (born 1635); Sarah (1637); Alice (1639); Walter (1641); John (1643); Thomas (1645); John (1647) and Edward (born 1649).

-From Leigh Rayment's Peerage Page comes this list...
+From Leigh Rayment's Peerage Page (Web Archive) comes this list...

 John Yeamans created peer on 12th January 1665, died c.1680